Jeff McNeil rejoins Mets, hopes to be able to play if they make NLCS

 “If we get a healthy player and we feel good enough that we can put him on the active roster, I think it’ll play itself out,” manager Carlos Mendoza said.
 “He’s been a huge part of this team the whole year.
 He’s been in this organization for a long time.
 So I don’t think it’ll be that much of a challenge.
 It’ll be communication not only with McNeil but with some of the other players.”

-Watching from afar, McNeil admitted to experiencing some FOMO while missing the Mets’ recent celebrations.
+Watching from afar, McNeil admitted to some fear of missing out while missing the Mets’ recent celebrations.
 But that they have kept the season alive while he has worked to come back is a positive development for all involved.

-McNeil’s wife did not go into labor in that moment, he said.
+McNeil’s wife did not go into labor in that moment.

 Pitching plans